20centcroak/api-iot/README.md

 * be sure that the `extension=php_openssl.dll` is uncommented as well
 * run `php -S localhost:8080` in the "web" directory of the project
 * open your brower and enter the following adress: `http://localhost:8080/`, a "Welcome!" message should be displayed if everything is ok
+* install the app with the following adress : `http://localhost:8080/install`.
+A message is displayed to confirm that the installation is successful
 * use one of the curl command below to test the api

 :information_source: the "api-config.json" allows a specific configuration of the api.
 So far, you can only change the format of device serial number.